sagemath/trac_to_gh/Issue 2872.md

 # Issue 2872: 3d graphics can't be saved to a file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2872

 Original creator: was